sveltejs/kit/.changeset/rich-monkeys-listen.md

 '@sveltejs/kit': minor
 ---

-feat: Moved the styles of svelte router announcer into shadow DOM.
+feat: Moved the styles of svelte route announcer into shadow DOM.